data301-2020-winter1/course-project-group_6002/README.md

 - GregorySmith a user on kaggle.com that used the vghartzScrape tool on github to generate the database

 What: What is in your data?
-- it is created 2016 with sale data of diff games in various regions
+- it is created 2016 with sale data of different games in various regions

 When: When was your data collected (for example, for which years)?
 - 2016 for the data collection with possibility of having 2019 data that came with the extended db